-Services that are covered for you What you must pay when you get these services plan plus thousands of on-demand workout videos and live streaming fitness classes. • An online brain health program with exclusive content for Renew Active members from AARP® Staying Sharp. • Social activities at local health and wellness classes and events. • An online Fitbit® Community for Renew Active.
-No Fitbit device is needed. • 1 at-home fitness kit for members 15 miles or more from a participating fitness center.
+Services that are covered for you What you must pay when you get these services An online brain health program with exclusive content for Renew Active members from AARP® Staying Sharp.
+Social activities at local health and wellness classes and events.
+An online Fitbit® Community for Renew Active.
+No Fitbit device is needed.
+1 at-home fitness kit for members 15 miles or more from a participating fitness center.
 You can get more information by viewing the Vendor Information Sheet at myPreferredCare.com or by calling Customer Service to have a paper copy sent to you.
 Hearing Services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copayment for each Medicare-covered exam.
 Your provider may need to obtain prior authorization.
 Hearing Services - Routine Hearing Exam This benefit covers 1 exam every year.
 Provided by: Plan network providers in your service area \$0 copayment